10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 In practice, it still performs well when one side is much sorter than the other. (even just the size of the circuit itself) If the circuit is mounted in a metal box, take advantage of it by connecting it to the negative side of the battery.

+# Maximizing range

+Despite having an output of just a few milliwatts, these circuits can achieve an impressive range (>100m) if used on an empty channel with a good receiver.
+[You can use radio-locator](https://radio-locator.com/cgi-bin/vacant) to find the best channel.

+Another big factor of range is antenna placement and transmitter location.
+VHF propagation mostly line-of-site, so minimizing obstacles between the transmitter and receiver is important.
+Most obstacles are low down, so placing the transmitter high up will make a huge difference, so will raising the receiver, oftentimes just holding it above your head improves things considerably.
+Check local topography, even a small hill in the way can kill your signal, but if both the transmitter and receiver on on hill/mountain-tops, the range will be terrific.

 # Legality

 This section only applies to the US.
 From my understanding of part 15 of the FCC rules, low power transmitters are allowed in the FM broadcast band (and quite a few other places) from 88 to 108 MHz.
+One restriction is that you are not allowed to interfere with licensed transmitters (FM is fairly resistant to interference), so tune it away from local stations, this will massively improve range.
 As long as you don't go outside of that range (you can check with an oscilloscope or FM radio), or transmit with higher power than these circuits with the recommended antenna, you are not breaking the law.
 The actual limit for signals with less than 200kHz bandwidth on the FM band is 250 µV/m @ 3 m